 Executive Profile; Marissa McTasney

-She is the founder and President of Moxie Trades Ltd.; a company that designs, manufactures and distributes safety footwear exclusively for women.
-The company’s first product was the Iconic Pink Work Boot.
+The Founder and President of Moxie Trades Ltd. a company that designs, manufactures and distributes safety footwear exclusively for women, McTasney created the iconic “Betsy” Pink Work Boot.

-Marissa regularly contributes to local Habitat for Humanity Women Build programs, became one of the Women’s Build ambassadors and has donated over $30,000 in fundraising and product donations.
+Giving back to her community is vital to Marissa.
+She regularly contributes to local Habitat for Humanity Women Build programs, became one of the Women’s Build ambassadors and has donated over $30,000 in fundraising and product donations.
 Additionally, she has sent a truckload of boxes full of clothing, work boots, blankets and kids shoes to Haiti.
 Her family sponsors children with World Vision.
-Marissa is active member with the Whitby Chamber of Commerce and founded and sponsors the annual recognition award; Durham’s Woman of the Year.
+Marissa is active member of the Whitby Chamber of Commerce, and she founded and sponsors the annual recognition award: Durham’s Woman of the Year.

-In Fall 2014, Marissa was asked to be part of an Expert Panel by the Honorable Minister Dr.Kellie Leitch, Ministry of Status of Women for the Government of Canada.
-Other panel members include Arlene Dickinson, Carolyn Cross, Ron Close and Sandra Bosela.
-Status of Women Canada Press Release
+In Fall 2014, Marissa was asked to be part of an Expert Panel by the Honourable Minister of Status of Women for the Government of Canada, Kelli Leitch.
+Other esteemed panel members include: Arlene Dickinson, Carolyn Cross, Ron Close and Sandra Bosela.
+Status of Women Canada Press Release (link)

-Marissa is a mentor to women in business and is a regular speaker at local and national events across North America.
+Marissa is well aware that her success is not due without the help of trusted mentors, therefore, Marissa is a mentor to countless women in business and is a regular speaker at local and national events across North America.
 Marissa found her moxie and she wants you to find yours… she’ll dare you!